suraj-navagire/techDoc/multithreading/readme.md

 }
 ```

-**Solution:**
+---

+### Solution (Separate Object Locks)

-To solve this, we can use synchronized lock on separate objects.
+To solve this, we can use synchronized lock on separate objects:

 ```java
 Object o1 = new Object();